 N.B.
 Where this may vary according to each risk, it is acceptable to state ‘Various as per each insurance bound’.

-Is the Business subject to Distance Marketing Directive?
+Is the Business subject to Distance Marketing Directive? - Conditional:

-Conditional:

-Required where the Regulatory Client Classification specifies Consumer or Consumer Exempt, or it is a private “Large Risk” within the EEA.
-Otherwise, if the Regulatory Client Classification heading specifies Commercial, Large Risk, Group Risks or Reinsurance it must be omitted.
+Required where the Regulatory Client Classification is “Consumer”.
+For all other Regulatory Client Classifications this heading is omitted.

 Details required: Where it applies the only applicable answers are Yes or No.